eikek/sharry/docs/concepts.md

 and allows to refer to the attached files.
 You can access the following properties of any uploaded file:

+- `id`
 - `filename`
 - `url`
 - `mimetype`
 - `size`

-The files are refered to by `file_n` where `n` denotes the first, second etc. file starting by 0.
+The files are refered to by either `file_n` where `n` denotes the first, second etc. file starting by 0 or by `fileid_<id>` where `id` is the file-id that was specified when it was uploaded (it is chosen by the client).
 So this would render the url of the first file:

 ```
 {{#file_0}}{{url}}{{/file_0}}